nestauk/dap_medium_articles/streamlit_app_tutorial/README.md

 6. **Open the `streamlit_demo_iod_analysis` file and have a read through!**

 7. **Run the app on your local machine:**

+Replace all instances of `{current_dir}/streamlit_app_tutorial/` with `{current_dir}/`.
+Then run:

 `streamlit run streamlit_demo_iod_analysis.py`

-Alternatively if you want the app without the style choices, see `streamlit_demo_iod_analysis_without.py`.
+Alternatively if you want an to have a go using streamlit with some of the basics set up, see `streamlit_template.py`.

 ## About the data
 data:

 IoD values for each English Local Authority (LA).

 IoD values for each English Lower Suport Output Area(LSOA).

-shapefiles:
+shapefiles (in another repository):
-LA shapefiles for the choropleth maps.
+LA 2019 geographical boundaries for the choropleth maps.

-LSOA shapefiles for the choropleth maps, broken down by region due to reduce file sizes.
+LSOA 2019 geographical boundaries for the choropleth maps, broken down by region due to reduce file sizes.